I start at -1 so that when we get to chapter 1, the numbering will agree with the text.

 Link of course.

 When the compiler and assembler have finished processing a module, they produce an object module that is almost runnable.
-There are two remaining tasks to be accomplished before object modules can be run.
+There are two remaining tasks to be accomplished for the object module to be runnable.
 Both are involved with linking (that word, again) together multiple object modules.
 The tasks are relocating relative addresses and resolving external references.

 The output of a linker is called a load module because it is now ready to be loaded and run.